MicrosoftDocs/azure-docs/articles/aks/troubleshooting.md

 * The pod itself, by using `kubectl describe pod <pod-name>`.
 * The logs, by using `kubectl log <pod-name>`.

-For more information on how to troubleshoot pod issues, see [Debug applications](https://kubernetes.io/docs/tasks/debug-application-cluster/debug-application/#debugging-pods).
+For more information on how to troubleshoot pod problems, see [Debug applications](https://kubernetes.io/docs/tasks/debug-application-cluster/debug-application/#debugging-pods).

 ### I'm trying to enable RBAC on an existing cluster.
 How can I do that?